rzntu/academic-kickstart/content/links/doc2/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Awesome Courses and Talks for Machine Learning
+linktitle: Awesome Courses and Talks for Math and Machine Learning
 summary: Some awesome talks for Machine Learning and Deep Learning that I followed.
 weight: 1